FZJ-JSC/JUBE/docs/advanced.rst

 .. literalinclude:: ../examples/jobsystem/jobsystem.xml
    :language: xml

-As you can see the jobfile is very general and several parameter will be used for replacement.
+As you can see the jobfile is very general and several parameters will be used for replacement.
 By using a general jobfile and the substitution mechanism you can control your jobsystem directly out of your *JUBE* input file.

 The submit command is a normal *Shell* command so there are no special *JUBE* tags to submit a job.

 There are two new attributes:

-  * ``done_file`` inside the ``<do>`` allows you set a filename/path to a file which should be used by the jobfile to mark the end of execution. *JUBE* doesn't know when the job ends.
+  * ``done_file`` inside the ``<do>`` allows you to set a filename/path to a file which should be used by the jobfile to mark the end of execution. *JUBE* doesn't know when the job ends.
     Normally it will return when the *Shell* command was finished.
 When using a jobsystem we had to wait until the jobfile was executed.
 If *JUBE* found a
     ``<do>`` containing a ``done_file`` attribute *JUBE* will return directly and will not continue automatically until the ``done_file`` exists.
 If you want to check the current status of your running steps and continue the benchmark process if possible you can type::

-       >>> jube continue benchmark_run
+       >>> jube continue bench_run

     This will continue your benchmark execution (``benchmark_run`` is the benchmarks directory in this example).
 The position of the ``done_file`` is relativly seen towards the work directory.
   * ``work_dir`` can be used to change the sandbox work directory of a step.
-In normal cases *JUBE* checks that every work directory get a unique name.
+In normal cases *JUBE* checks that every work directory gets an unique name.
 When changing the directory the user must select a unique name by his own.
-For example he can use ``$jube_benchmark_id`` and ``$jube_wp_id``, which are *JUBE* :term:`internal parameter <jube_variables>` and will expand to the current benchmark and workpackage id.
+For example he can use ``$jube_benchmark_id`` and ``$jube_wp_id``, which are *JUBE* :term:`internal parameters <jube_variables>` and will be expanded to the current benchmark and workpackage ids.
 Files and directories out of a given
-    ``<fileset>`` will be copied to the new work directory.
+    ``<fileset>`` will be copied into the new work directory.
 Other automatic links, like the dependency links, will not be created!

 You will see this Output after running the benchmark: